top of page

 Genus Mylothris

-This genus has recently had a thorough taxonomic revision (Warren-Gash, 2020) and species can roughly be placed within six geographical zones.
+This genus has recently had a taxonomic revision (Warren-Gash, 2020) and species can roughly be placed within six geographical zones.
 Semuliki National Park is located within the East-Central division which includes the DRC and southern areas of South Sudan and the CAR.
 The Albertine Rift provides an eastern border for this division.
 There are five clades within this genus and the four species recorded so far at Semuliki are found within three different clades: M. rhodope in the Rhodope clade, M. continua in the hilara clade and both M. chloris and M. agathina in the agathina clade.

 M rhodope.jpeg